Section C: Research Students

 Associate Directors (Research)

-Secretary to TELSOC (Quality Assurance Officer)
+Secretary to TELSOC (Quality Assurance Lead Officer)

-The School’s Postgraduate Research Handbook contains the requirements which apply to research students.
+C.3 Assessment The School’s Postgraduate Research Handbook contains the requirements which apply to research students.
 Particular attention should be given to the Code of Practice for Research Degrees and the Procedures in Respect of Research Degree (MPhil/PhD) Registration.
 The handbook, which also contains more general information of use to SOAS students, is given to students at registration.
 Those supervising research students are expected to familiarise themselves with the handbook, which is updated each year.

 The form for recording recommendations to admit research students is accompanied by detailed guidelines on the process and the conditions which applicants must meet to be suitable for consideration.
 Both form and guidelines are available from the Registry.
 A decision to recommend admission should be signed by two members of staff, including the Departmental Research Tutor or Head of Department.
 The School’s Admissions Policy provides further information on this.